 Chronic Obstructive Pulmonary Disease (COPD) is a leading cause of acute hospitalizations in Canada, and the only chronic disease with rising mortality rates.
 Despite evidence that shows pulmonary rehabilitation (PR) is associated with improved quality of life and a 56% reduction in hospital readmission when started within 30 days post discharge, less than 1% of patients with COPD access these programs.

-- Prompts to independently review educational content developed by the team at St. Joseph’s Healthcare Hamilton
+- Prompts to independently review educational content developed by the team at St. Joe’s.

-Overall, this program will expand capacity and provide increased access to PR within 30 days of discharge, significantly improving health outcomes for COPD patients and decreasing hospitalizations.
+Overall, this program will expand capacity and provide increased access to PR within 30 days of discharge, significantly improving health outcomes for patients with COPD and decreasing hospitalizations.